 Carseland Cogeneration Plant has been providing Alberta with up to 95 megawatts of electricity from its industrial cogeneration plant in Carseland, Alberta.
 It supplies power to Nutrien’s Carseland Nitrogen Operation as well as needed support for the Southern Alberta electrical grid.

-With 37 storage locations in four states, Columbia Gas Transmission Storage can handle more than 650 BCF (billion cubic feet) of natural gas.
+With more than 30 storage locations in four states, Columbia Gas Transmission Storage has enough capacity to handle almost 630 billion cubic feet of natural gas.

 Crossfield Gas Storage is located 50 km (31 miles) north of Calgary, Alta, holds 68 bcf (billion cubic feet) of natural gas.
 A "depleted underground reservoir" facility, gas is stored in what was originally a naturally occurring gas reservoir.